LanceJZ/Asteroids-Reimagined/README.md

 Boss on wave 10+ now has guided missiles, on 15+ drops mines.
 Player homing mines no longer go after Death Star.
 Fighter gets faster on each later wave.
+Enemies now fire shots as well.
+If they hit a rock, it spawns more than usual, but not as many as the UFO.
+Ammo bar for secondary weapon is now gray instead of white.
+Boss chases player after all turrets are destroyed.
+Only the UFO does not hit small rocks.
+Player can no longer force spawn into something.

 Internal Changes:
 Knightmare Engine Update, Made every entity an Entity in Entity Manager.
+Added math_operators.h to Knightmare Engine.